Quechuan languages: Vocabulary

 The Quechua influence on Latin American Spanish includes such borrowings as papa "potato", chuchaqui "hangover" in Ecuador, and diverse borrowings for "altitude sickness": suruqch'i in Bolivia, sorojchi in Ecuador, and soroche in Peru.

 In Bolivia, particularly, Quechua words are used extensively even by non-Quechua speakers.
-These include wawa "baby, infant," ch'aki "hangover," misi "cat," juk'ucho "mouse," q'omer uchu "green pepper," jacu "let's go," chhiri and chhurco "curly haired," among many others.
+These include wawa "baby, infant", chʼaki "hangover", misi "cat", jukʼucho "mouse", qʼumer uchu "green pepper", jaku "let's go", chhiri and chhurco "curly haired", among many others.
 Quechua grammar also enters Bolivian Spanish, such as the use of the suffix -ri.
 In Bolivian Quechua, -ri is added to verbs to signify an action is performed with affection or, in the imperative, as a rough equivalent to "please".
 In Bolivia, -ri is often included in the Spanish imperative to imply "please" or to soften commands.
 For example, the standard pásame "pass me [something]" becomes pasarime.

 Etymology of Quechua

 At first, Spaniards referred to the language of the Inca empire as the lengua general, the general tongue.
 The name quichua was first used in 1560 by Domingo de Santo Tomás in his Grammatica o arte de la lengua general de los indios de los reynos del Perú.
 It is not known what name the native speakers gave to their language before colonial times and whether it was Spaniards who called it quechua.

 There are two possible etymologies of Quechua as the name of the language.
-There is a possibility that the name Quechua was derived from *qiĉ.wa, the native word which originally meant the "temperate valley" altitude ecological zone in the Andes (suitable for maize cultivation) and to its inhabitants.
+There is a possibility that the name Quechua was derived from *qiĉwa, the native word which originally meant the "temperate valley" altitude ecological zone in the Andes (suitable for maize cultivation) and to its inhabitants.
 Alternatively, Pedro Cieza de León and Inca Garcilaso de la Vega, the early Spanish chroniclers, mention the existence of a people called Quichua in the present Apurímac Region, and it could be inferred that their name was given to the entire language.

 The Hispanicised spellings Quechua and Quichua have been used in Peru and Bolivia since the 17th century, especially after the Third Council of Lima.
-Today, the various local pronunciations of "Quechua Simi" include [ˈqʰeʃwa ~ ˈqʰeswa], [ˈχɪt͡ʃwa], [ˈkit͡ʃwa], and [ˈʔiʈ͡ʂwa].
+Today, the various local pronunciations of "Quechua" include [ˈqʰeʃwa ~ ˈqʰeswa], [ˈχɪt͡ʃwa], [ˈkit͡ʃwa], and [ˈʔiʈ͡ʂwa].

 Another name that native speakers give to their own language is runa simi, "language of man/people"; it also seems to have emerged during the colonial period.

 Phonology

-The description below applies to Cusco Quechua; there are significant differences in other varieties of Quechua.